-We have been appointed as a statutory auditor by the Management Board of the Bank 29 September 2020 on the basis of approval by the General Meeting of the Bank on 18 June 2020.
-The period of our total uninterrupted engagement, including previous renewals (extensions of the period for which we were originally appointed) and reappointments as statutory auditors, is eighteen years.
+We have been appointed as a statutory auditor by the Board of Directors of 365.bank, a. s. on 9 September 2020 on the basis of approval by the General Meeting of 365.bank, a. s. held on 18 June 2020.
+The period of our total uninterrupted engagement, including previous renewals (extensions of the period for which we were originally appointed) and reappointments as statutory auditors, is 19 years.